a1ex7/ng-laravel-app/README.md

 ### Steps to Run the Service

-1. Build and start the Docker containers:
+1. Build the Docker containers:

    ```bash
    docker-compose build --no-cache